FailAcademy/learning/wdp-vancouver/_slides/week-05/03b-pong.md

 # Render Board

-Render Board inside of your Game class.
+Render the Board inside of your Game class.
+Remove the "drawline" method, as it is now moved to Board.

 ```js
 class Game {